dpouzada/Watson_for_MANA/README.md

 ### A Video to guide you in case

 Hopefully, the video below should help you in the steps explained before of importing the skills.
 It also shows you a little exploration of the intents, entities, the dialog, and makes a little test to show you what are MANA Orchestrator responses according to the input.

+Don't forget that Watson Assistant is here directly interfaced with the algorithm, such that the above demo shown where a user types in sentences to the "Try it" chatbot interface to explore its responses, is quite artificial.

 [![](Images/Assistant.png)](https://youtu.be/VR6GGreDdQ8)